Varun-Mulchandani/Reddit-Flair-Classifier/README.md

 Matplotlib, Seaborn and Wordcloud were used.
 Takeaway:

 1)Most authors, with many submissions, made them with similar flairs.
+This motivated me to include it in the input sentence along with a seperator.

 2)Submissions with flair 'politics' had the highest scores.